kaidez/kaidez.com/_posts/2015-07-30-custom-click-to-tweet-button.md

 Three variables are defined in a single var pattern.
 Using the id attributes for both the `<h2>` and `<a>` tags just discussed, we're referencing each one with the first two JavaScript variables, respectively named `getPostTitle` and `linkElement`.

-The third variable, `getPostLink`, stores whatever URL is in the browser's address bar on page-load.
+The third variable, `getPostLink`, stores whatever URL is in the browser's address bar after page-load.
 {% prism javascript %}
 linkElement.setAttribute( "href", getPostLink );
 {% endprism %}

 Find the `<a>` tag (referenced by the `linkElement` variable) and set its `href` attribute.
-This attribute's value will be `getPostLink` which is the URL in the address bar we just grabbed.
+This attribute's value will be `getPostLink` which, again, is the URL in the address bar.

-At this point, the code for the Click to Tweet already on the web page has been updated to look like this:
+At this point in the code, the Click to Tweet link that's already on the web page has been updated to look like this:
 {% prism markup %}
 <!-- An 'href' value has been added -->
 <a id="tweet-this-post" class="tweet-post-class" href="http://kaidez.com/samples/click-to-tweet/01/">would you like to tweet this page?</a>